 As mentioned, energy is expended via thermogenesis – the amount of energy needed to complete biological and physical activities.
 One type of thermogenesis that contributes to how many calories you burn in a day is exercise activity thermogenesis, referring to the amount of energy you burn during exercise.

 If you increase your physical activity you will burn more calories in a day on average which helps to shift you further into a caloric deficit to accelerate weight loss.
-Consuming supplements like branch-chain amino acids (BCAAs) and fat burners prior to exercise will help to further increase the amount of energy that is burnt during exercise.
+Consuming supplements like branch-chain amino acids (BCAAs) and fat burners such as Burn Lab Pro prior to exercise will help to further increase the amount of energy that is burnt during exercise.
 Which leads us onto our next point…

 - Start Taking a Fat Burner

-Fat burners are one of the most popular sports supplements and there’s no surprise why, it’s in the name!
+Fat burners are one of the most popular sports supplements and there’s no surprise why: it’s in the name!
 They burn fat!
 But when you dive into the world of fat burners, it gets a little more complex.
-Nonetheless, an effective fat burner – such as Performance Lab Fat Burner –can make your hard work, work harder.
+Nonetheless, an effective fat burner – such as Burn Lab Pro –can make your hard work, work harder.
 They can speed up weight loss results without asking you to do any more weight loss efforts, which is a massive draw for most people.
 Let’s go into some more detail…

 What are Fat Burners?